jhinds/ping-playbook/README.md

 # test-playbook

-A test playbook that creates a test file.
+A test playbook for ansible that creates a test file.